polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 description: "How to reduce the space a network takes up even further."
 ---

 In the previous post we discussed how to quantize a neural network to half precision floating point numbers and even 8 bits.
-This time we will go even further and quantize the network to integers.
-This will allow us to reduce the space the network takes up even further.
+This time, we will push the boundaries further by quantizing the network to integers, enabling us to further minimize the space it occupies.
 Let's get started with some theory and then we will excercise it on a few examples.

 ## Theory

 Casting FP32 to INT8 can be performed in two ways: symmetric and asymmetric.
-In the asymmetric case, the range of the floating point numbers is mapped to the range of integers, but the zero point is shifted to the middle of the range.
-Thus we need scaling factor and offset.
-First, the offset is calculated as the difference between the middle of the floating point numbers range and the zero point.
-Then the scaling factor is calculated as the ratio of the range of the floating point numbers to the range of integers.
-Finally, the floating point numbers are quantized to integers using the following formula:
+In the asymmetric method, the range of the floating-point numbers is mapped to the range of integers, with the zero point shifting to the center of the range.
+This requires both a scaling factor and an offset.
+First, the offset is calculated as the difference between the center of the floating-point number range and the zero point.
+Then, the scaling factor is determined by the ratio of the floating-point number range to the integer range.
+Finally, the floating-point numbers are quantized to integers using this formula:

 $$
 \text{INT8} = \text{Round}((\text{FP32} - \text{offset}) / \text{scaling factor})
 $$
-where $$\text{Round}$$ is the rounding function.
-INT8 is the integer representation of the floating point number FP32.
-Here is graphical representation of what is happening:
+where $$\text{Round}$$ represents the rounding function.
+INT8 is the integer representation of the floating-point number FP32.
+Below is a graphical representation of this process:

 ![asymm1](../images/nn_quant2/asymm_cast_1.png)
 ![asymm2](../images/nn_quant2/asymm_cast_2.png)

-In this example we see that offset is $$221.80$$ and scaling factor is $$4.767$$.
-Thus for the casting we need two numbers.
+In this example, the offset is $$221.80$$, and the scaling factor is $$4.767$$.
+Therefore, two numbers are needed for the casting.

-In the symmetric case, we do not need offset.
-The scaling factor can be calculated as the ratio of the ranges FP32 to INT8, or as the maximum absolute value of the floating point numbers to the max of INT8.
-The formula for the casting is:
+In symmetric quantization, there is no need for an offset.
+The scaling factor is calculated as the ratio of the FP32 to INT8 ranges or as the maximum absolute value of the floating-point numbers divided by the max of INT8.
+The formula for casting is:

 $$
 \text{INT8} = \text{Round}(\text{max}(\text{abs}(\text{FP32})) / \text{scaling factor})
 $$

-Here is graphical representation of what is happening:
+Here is graphical representation of symmetric quantization:

 ![symm1](../images/nn_quant2/symm_cast_1.png)

-In this example we see that scaling factor is $$6.463$$.
-Thus for the casting we need only one number.
+In this example, the scaling factor is $$6.463$$.
+Thus, only one number required for the casting.

 ## Example with tensor

-Let's see how this works in practice.
-We will create a tensor $$(4,4)$$ with the values in the range $$[-1000, 1000]$$.
-We will cast it to INT8 and then back using symmetric casting.
-Let's first define a few functions that will help us with the casting:
+Let's put this into practice.
+We will create a tensor $$(4,4)$$ with values in the range of $$[-1000, 1000]$$ and apply asymmetric casting.
+We will cast FP32 tensor to INT8 tensor and then back.
+Let's first define a few functions assist in the casting:

 ```python
 import torch